visiblehandinc/policies/source/sections/data_management_policy.md

 ## Backup Policy and Procedures

-1. Perform daily snapshot backups of all systems that process, store, or transmit ePHI for C3LX Customers.
+1. Perform daily snapshot backups of all systems that process, store, or transmit ePHI for VisibleHand Customers.
-2. C3LX Ops Team, lead by the Engineering Lead, is designated to be in charge of backups.
+2. VisibleHand Ops Team, lead by the Engineering Lead, is designated to be in charge of backups.
 3. Dev Ops Team members are trained and assigned assigned to complete backups and manage the backup media.
 4. Document backups
     * Name of the system